weitongruan/weitongruan.github.io/python_related/an_example_on_using_matrix_operation_to_replace_for_loops.md

 # B1, B2 are the same!
 ```

 However, matrix operation is not always the winner.
-If we compare the following results, we notice that it is very sensitive to `$m$`. if `$m$` is small, `$n$` can be relatively large, while matrix operation still offers huge improvement.
-However, when `$m$` gets larger, the matrix operation slows down and eventually becomes slower than naive for loop.
+If we compare the following results, we notice that it is very sensitive to $$m$$. if $$m$$ is small, $$n$$ can be relatively large, while matrix operation still offers huge improvement.
+However, when $$m$$ gets larger, the matrix operation slows down and eventually becomes slower than naive for loop.

 ```python
 # Shape of A:  (10, 10000)